-This and other changes in the skin may be caused by Merkel cell carcinoma.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if changes in the skin are seen.
+This and other changes in the skin may be caused by Merkel cell carcinoma or by other conditions.
+Check with your doctor if you see changes in your skin.

 Merkel cell carcinoma usually appears on sun-exposed skin as a single lump that is: